Cross-Template CTA Rollout — Q3 2025 Initiative

 Risk Context — uniform feature deployment across a diverged template library

 A template library that has served dozens of live client sites over months accumulates drift.
-Each client engagement leaves its own traces — a bespoke header region, a slim banner added for a specific campaign with different copy, a hero section built outside the standard Elementor pattern.
+Each client engagement leaves its own traces — a custom header region, a slim banner added for a specific campaign with different copy, a hero section built outside the standard Elementor pattern.
 Deploying a new CTA component “across all sites” in this environment is not a batch paste operation.
 It requires reading each site’s state before touching it, deciding whether the spec applies cleanly, flagging divergence back to the agency, and applying uniformly only where the template state actually supports it.
 The risk the agency is hedging against is not slow delivery — it is a developer who applies the spec mechanically and either breaks an existing CTA or introduces a visible discrepancy on a site the end-client can see.
 This risk is orthogonal to the risks in per-client rebuilds or templated builds; it comes from the accumulated diversity of a maintained library, not from a single site’s complexity.

 Operational Integrity at handoff